 But like with most tools, a point of sale system is only as good as the person using it.
 That’s why it’s important that you and your team know the ins and out of your POS so you can get the most out of it.

-Each solution is different, so there’s no one right way to answer the question of how to use a POS system.
+Each solution is different, so there’s no one right way to answer the question of how to use POS systems.
 But most modern solutions today have similar general functionalities that you should be aware of.

 This post will shed light on some of those features and offer tips on how to get the most out your point of sale solutions.